 ESMA shall submit those draft implementing technical standards to the Commission by [date to be inserted].

-Power is delegated to the Commission to adopt the regulatory technical standards referred to in the first subparagraph in accordance with Article 15 of Regulation (EU) No 1095/2010.”.
+Power is delegated to the Commission to adopt the implementing technical standards referred to in the first subparagraph in accordance with Article 15 of Regulation (EU) No 1095/2010.”.

 (4) in Article 81(3), point (a) is replaced by the following: